nye17/javelin/README.rst

 Please send an email to ``yingzu AT sjtu.edu.cn`` if you have any questions.

+    *Version 0.34* includes the new DPmap_Model method, which is an extension of the Pmap_model that works with two lagged-components in the line-band, unlike Pmap_model with a continuum component and a single lagged component.

     *Version 0.33* includes the new Disk_Model method from `Mudd et al. 2017 <https://arxiv.org/abs/1711.11588>`_

     *Version 0.32alpha* now has the capability to keep some parameters fixed during MCMC sampling